-Where personal data is archived it will be [minimised/ encrypted/ pseudonymised] in order to protect the identity of the Data Subject in the event of a data breach.
+Where personal data is archived, it will be [minimised/ encrypted/ pseudonymised] to protect the identity of the Data Subject in the event of a data breach.

-Our DPM must specifically approve any data retention that exceeds the retention periods defined in our Retention and Disposal Policy, and must ensure that the justification is clearly identified and recorded.
+Our DPM must approve any data retention exceeding the retention periods defined in our Retention and Disposal Policy and ensure that the justification is identified and recorded.

-We may store data for longer periods if the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, subject to the implementation of appropriate technical and organisational measures to safeguard the rights and freedoms of the Data Subject.
+We may store data for more extended periods if the personal data is processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, subject to the implementation of appropriate technical and organisational measures to safeguard the rights and freedoms of the Data Subject.
 Any such retention must be approved in advance by the DPM.

-The barristers and Chambers must ensure that they share personal information with other individuals or organisations only where they are permitted to do so in accordance with data protection law.
+The barristers and Chambers must ensure that they share personal information with other individuals or organisations only where they are permitted to do so by data protection law.

-Wherever, possible you should ensure that you have the client’s (or other data subject’s) consent before sharing their personal data, although, it is accepted that this will not be possible in all circumstances, for example if the disclosure is required by law.
+Wherever possible, you should ensure the client’s (or other data subject’s) consent before sharing their data.
+However, it is accepted that this will not be possible in all circumstances, for example, if the disclosure is required by law.

-Any further questions around data sharing should be directed to Clive Barrett.
+Any further questions about data sharing should be directed to Clive Barrett.

-DPIAs are required to identify data protection risks; assess the impact of these risks; and determine appropriate action to prevent or mitigate the impact of these risks when introducing or making significant changes to systems or projects involving the processing of personal data.
+DPIAs are required to identify data protection risks, assess the impact of these risks, and determine appropriate action to prevent or mitigate the effects of these risks when introducing or making significant changes to systems or projects involving the processing of personal data.

-In simpler terms, this means thinking about whether Chambers is likely to breach the GDPR and what the consequences might be, if Chambers uses personal data in a particular way.
-It is also about deciding whether there is anything that Chambers can do to stop, or at least minimise the chances of any of the potential problems identified, from happening.
+In simpler terms, this means considering whether Chambers is likely to breach the GDPR and the consequences if Chambers uses personal data in a particular way.
+It is also about deciding whether there is anything that Chambers can do to stop or at least minimise the chances of any of the potential problems identified from happening.

 DPIAs will be undertaken by Clive Barrett, Data Protection Manager, or other designated persons.